 Choose the best hallway flooring with our practical guide.

 3. Create interest with different grey tones

-This is something you can achieve easily by adding carpet to the mix in your grey hallway design.
+This is a grey hallway idea you can achieve easily by adding carpet to the mix in your grey hallway design.
 But what to put where?
-It's down to taste, without doubt, but bear these style tips in mind: darker colours on the upper parts of a wall (ie, above dado rails) is better suited to a hallway with tall ceilings rather than lower ones; striped runners create the visual trick of making your hallway look longer; the darkest of shades, such as the dark grey carpet on the landing below, are best suited to the lowest part of the hallway, whether below dado level or on the floor.
+It's down to taste, without doubt, but bear these style tips in mind: darker colors on the upper parts of a wall (ie, above dado rails) is better suited to a hallway with tall ceilings rather than lower ones; striped runners create the visual trick of making your hallway look longer; the darkest of shades, such as the dark grey carpet on the landing below, are best suited to the lowest part of the hallway, whether below dado level or on the floor.

 4. Use concrete to create an industrial feel

-For an alternative take on the traditional grey hallway and to create a striking industrial feel, consider opting for a statement poured concrete floor and walls with an on-trend micro-concrete finish.
-Breaking up your use of concrete with wood panelling is an easy way to add warmth and interest to a space.
+For an alternative take on traditional grey hallway ideas and to create a striking industrial feel, consider opting for a statement poured concrete floor and walls with an on-trend micro-concrete finish.
+Breaking up your use of concrete with wood paneling is an easy way to add warmth and interest to a space.

 Find tips on choosing a poured concrete floor in our specialist guide.

 5. Or choose a concrete effect wallpaper for an easy grey hallway idea